fbpx

 But why does Gig Performer show different values than the value in the MidiClock application?
 This is where the quality of MIDI clocks comes into place.
 While dedicated hardware MIDI clock devices are very precise, simple applications like MidiClock have difficulties maintaining perfect sync.
 Feel free to try out different applications for PC or Mac and compare the results.
 Visit our Community to see experience of our Community members with different MIDI clocks and Gig Performer.

-Bonus point: if you have a MIDI-enabled smartphone or tablet (like a Xiaomi Redmi Note 7 Android smartphone), you can use it as a MIDI clock.
-To do so:
+Suppose you have a MIDI-enabled smartphone or tablet, e.g. a Xiaomi Redmi Note 7 Android smartphone.
+In that case, you can use it as a MIDI clock.

 – Connect your smartphone with the USB cable to your PC and select MIDI mode; Gig Performer will automatically register it as a new MIDI device (you don’t actually need to insert the MIDI In block, as indicated with the yellow rectangle below.
 This is only to test whether your device is recognized in Gig Performer).